demodeveloperlab/blowfish-tutorial/content/_index.md

         <a href="" class="text-primary-500" title="Go to W3Schools HTML section" hover:bg-primary-600>Awards good deed</a>
       </h3>
       <p class="mb-1 text-neutral-500 dark:text-neutral-300">
         A slice of heaven.
-O for awesome, this chocka full cuzzie is as rip-off as a cracker.
-Meanwhile, in behind the bicycle shed, Hercules Morse, as big as a horse and Mrs Falani were up to no good with a bunch of crook pikelets.
+O for awesome, this chocka full cuzzie is as rip-of as a cracker.
       </p>
     </div>
   </div>